Sir-Ivysaur/packagedealerer/README.md

 # The Package Dealerer (name still in the works!)
 A tool to ease your package managing needs, all with the goodness of the terminal!
-**Still a WIP!** Right now, only the installation and removal option works.
+**Still a WIP!**

+Basic tasks — installing, removing, and searching for packages — are already usable.

 ## What is it?
 *Tired of typing commands?* Me too, I groan in pain when I have to write another command.
 I also hate dealing with GUI app stores, they take forever to load (I'm looking at you KDE Discover).
 So what should I do?
 Just smush the two together! **The Package Dealerer (name being worked on.) guides you through everything, and all you do is select buttons and type in the package names.**